 These are issues that Google addressed with their update.
 Their new logo exists as an SVG, so it’s pure vector format and can be drawn with a few simple circles and rectangles.
 This achieves most of the above goals – it has a tiny file size which is great for mobiles and slower connections, and by switching to a sans-serif font the logo is more readable when scaled down.

-Depending on your browser windows size/device size, the logos below will adapt.
-Try resizing your browser to see what happens:
+Depending on your browser windows size/device size, the logos on this page will adapt.
+Try resizing your browser to see what happens.

 Google’s new logo also works responsively, a now critical factor in logo design.

 What this all means is that, as a business owner, when you hire an agency to design your company or product a new logo, the end result needs to consider these requirements – which can mean that it may not be quite what you requested.
 The agency has a responsibility when designing your logo to ensure that it works well across many different criteria, unfortunately, you may need to sacrifice your own personal needs.
 That motif you insist on may not scale at all well, or be readable on a smaller scale.

 You’ll also need to be aware that with these increased requirements, the logo design process is longer and more complicated, which means inevitably the cost of re-branding is higher.

 In order to promote your business and reach consumers that spend an entire 24 hours a week online, you need to make sure that you have a viable social media strategy in place.